YOU ARE ONLY THREE STEPS AWAY YOUR NEW HAIR

 Why can the first several weeks still be confusing?

 The first several weeks can sit in an uncomfortable middle zone.
-The grafts are usually secure, many transplanted hairs may be shedding, and the skin can still be reacting to tiny recipient sites, shaving, washing, friction, or ingrown hairs.
-Some bumps at this stage are temporary.
-Some are inflamed follicles.
-Some are crust or keratin around short hairs.
+The grafts are usually secure, many transplanted hairs may be shedding, and the skin can still be reacting to tiny openings in the recipient area, shaving, washing, friction, or ingrown hairs.
+A soft bump with crust is different from a pustule that is red, warm, painful, or draining.
+Both are different from a firm raised dot that stays in the same place after inflammation has settled.
 A few cases may be early evidence that the grafts were placed too shallow, too bulky, or at an angle that has disturbed the surface.

 A confident diagnosis from one internet photo is not enough.
-I want to know whether the bumps are red, painful, warm, draining, itchy, or firm.
-I want photos from the same angle over several weeks.
-I also want to know whether the patient has been shaving closely, picking, applying acids, using steroid creams without instruction, or trying to flatten the skin with home devices.
+The review needs to know whether the bumps are red, painful, warm, draining, itchy, or firm.
+Photos from the same angle over several weeks matter more than one frightening close photo.
+It also matters whether you have been close shaving, picking, applying acids or benzoyl peroxide, using steroid creams without instruction, or trying to flatten the skin with home devices.

 The existing guide on beard transplant regret and repair limits covers broader regret and late repair planning.
 This page is narrower.
 It is for the patient who is only a few weeks out and is staring at raised cheek bumps, trying to decide whether to wait, report symptoms, or seek a second opinion.